My Thanks go to the hams of my old German radio club OV Schwarzwald in Villingen

 while in town, he wanted to meet a local ham radio operator .

 I was lucky enough to be it.
-A little later he sponsored me to come the US to work for him but I was off the air for years until after my tour of duty in the US Army in Viet Nam and after Barry Goldwater K7UGA pushed for recipical licenses to be issued to foreign nationals .
+A little later he sponsored me to come the US to work for him but I was off the air for years until after my tour of duty in the US Army in Viet Nam and after Barry Goldwater K7UGA pushed for reciprocal licenses to be issued to foreign nationals .
 My first chance to operate in the US was in Columbus GA, where A Local ham with a radio store let me use his equipment.
 For a short time I operated as DJ6RD/W4 and after my discharge I came to Indiana where I became DJ6RD/W9.
 I had much fun working through OSCAR 6 and OSCAR 7.
 It was a mad race to see who could work WAS first but the first 5 of us made it all within a few days.
 Several years Iater I got my permanent US call N9RD.

-I enjoy working DX on all bands and love to jump into any pile up.
+I enjoy working DX on all bands and love jumping into any pile up.
 My preferred mode of operation is CW but also a little SSB to keep in touch with old friends who can not operate CW.

 Too bad that ARRL did not accept Eds card ( P5/4L4FN ) for CW .

 My station consists of a FT1000mp and a Heathkit SB240 Amplifier (a prototype that never made the market)

 The antenna is a 15 element 5 Band yagi @ 73 feet (Force12, 5BA) for lower bands I use dipoles.

 On the road I use my FT857D with an ATAS 120A antenna and a Bencher paddle to work CW .